-If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s) (Fig. 12.).
-The signature is added after the email is sent, but users can view their signature by using the signature preview add-in.
+If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s), as shown in Fig. 12.
+The signature is added after the email is sent, but users can view their signature by using the CodeTwo Signatures Web Add-in for Outlook.

 Sending emails to multiple recipients